giselamarque/star.13/README.md

 Back end for an e-commerce site.
 Working Express.js API and configure it to use Sequelize to interact with a MySQL database.

+## Usage

+User will be able to properly manage site.

+## Furure Iterations

+Fixing SEQUELIZE